magento/devdocs/README.md

 Docfile begins with public sources, because the `rake init` task fails when it attempts to clone content from private repositories without the corresponding permissions.

 >**NOTE**
->By default _rake_ clones with SSH.
-If you want to clone with HTTPS, run it with a variable `token`:
+>By default _rake_ clones using SSH.
+If you want to clone with HTTPS, you can run it with the `token` variable:
 >
 >```bash
 >token=none rake init